project-local.cmake: How To Hook Into LIBRA

 Variables

 The variables listed in this section are generally for configuring various LIBRA features, and therefore are intended to be set via project-local.cmake.
-However, many of the cmdline interface variables detailed in Configure-Time can be permanently in project-local.cmake too, but not all of them.
+However, many of the cmdline interface variables detailed in Configure-Time can be set permanently in project-local.cmake too, but not all of them.
 Exceptions are:

 LIBRA_ANALYSIS_LANGUAGE